Team3128/team3128.github.io/members/index.md

 Procedures for entering the workshop, social distancing, sanitizing, etc. are all outlined in the team’s  [“COVID Safety Plan.”](https://docs.google.com/document/d/1PRAlTzHP6b_xbyuxtk17hr1yf7hKAUMhhJHPmvpazGE/edit#heading=h.vbh6w0mxqbwc)

 Currently, workshop time priority is given to the Mechanical and Controls departments because they require access to machine tools and the robot.  -->
+**Acceptance criteria for Team 3128:**  Prior experience, willingness to learn, enthusiasm, and the time available to meet the commitments of the Robotics competition season are the primary criteria we will use to rank applicants.
+Each department (link to departments) has a certain number of available spots, and applicants will be given these spots (based on their ranking) until the department slate is full.

 ### Finding the Workshop
 Our Workshop is located right under the Learning Commons.
 [You can see where our workshop is on this map](https://drive.google.com/file/d/1eCF6W_rqSJrtXeeTQKeTbEUN7-NlHxFs/view?usp=sharing).
 There are two ways to get to our workshop: